020monkey/LARRYCHATTER/README.md

 ![screenshot](LARRYCHATTER_Twitter_Handle_Generation_Algorithm.png)

 ## So What Is LARRYCHATTER Exactly?
-LARRYCHATTER is a cross-platform C2 Framework.
-Much like Merlin, Sliver, Faction C2, yada yada yada.
-The only difference is that it uses covert channels over social media for command and control instead of standard communication over HTTP/HTTPS to attacker-controlled domains which can be detected very easily and also taken down in a jiffy.
-It's purpose is to make the life of Blue-teamers a lot-less easy!
-It is primarily aimed at professional red-teamers for red-team engagements.
+LARRYCHATTER is meant to be a PoC demonstrating the magical abilities of C2 over covert channels in social media.
+It is primarily aimed at professional red-teamers for red-team engagements and to make the life of Blue-teamers a lot-less easy!
 Modules can be written in Python and integrated at the click of a finger.
-The prototype version of LARRYCHATTER comes with two modules - a 'recon' module and a 'kill' module in-built which is albeit very crude and doesn't do much.
-My main goal was to show everyone how easily social-media and public platforms can be exploited by malware to communicate with it's operators.
-Additional modules and advancement of existing ones coming soon, so stay tuned mates ;)
+The Prototype version of LARRYCHATTER comes with two modules - a 'recon' module and a 'kill' module in-built which is albeit very crude and doesn't do much apart from a very basic system information collection.
+My main goal is to demonstrate how easily malware traffic can fly under the radar by utilizing legitimate traffic and mimicking normal human behaviour.
+Additional modules and advancement of existing ones as well as a full-fledged C2 framework which uses DNS-over-HTTPS(DoH) for data exfiltration is coming soon, so stay tuned ;)

 ## Terminology:
-LARRYCHATTER Framework consists of:
+LARRYCHATTER PoC consists of:
-- CommandPost - The software which is used to issue commands to the Implant run by the operator.
+- CommandPost - The LP which is used to issue commands to the Implant - run by the Operator.
-- Implant - The main malware which is run on the target machine.
+- Implant - The agent - run on the target machine.

-This repository contains three source files:
+This repository contains four source files:
 - ```LARRYCHATTER_CommandPost.py``` which is the source-code of the LARRYCHATTER Command Post(CP).
 - ```LARRYCHATTERImplant.py``` which is the source-code of the LARRYCHATTER Implant.
 - ```decrypter.py``` to decrypt the Intel collected by the Implant from the target machine and uploaded to Dropbox.
+- ```generateHandle.py``` which contains the code for the Twitter Handle Generation Algorithm.

 ## Features:
+- Stupid simple code - Easy to comprehend
-- No suspicious internet traffic to external unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
-(Say buh-bye to those pesky firewalls/IDSs).
-Basically designed to mimic human behaviour so as to bypass network security products.
+- No suspicious HTTP/HTTPS traffic to external, unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
+Might aid in Firewall/IDS evasion since it is basically designed to mimic human behaviour so as to make the malware traffic appear legitimate in the hopes of bypassing network security solutions.
 - 'kill' module - Terminates the Implant on the target machine.
-- 'recon' module - Performs initial recon on the target system like basic system details, patches installed, takes screenshots on a random interval for 'x' minutes and searches for all types of juicy file-types for exfiltration later and encrypts all the collected Intel and zips it into a single file.
-Windows-support only.
+- 'recon' module - Performs initial recon on the target system like basic system information, patches installed, takes screenshots on a random interval for 'x' minutes and searches for all types of juicy file-types for exfiltration later and encrypts all the collected Intel and zips it into a single file before uploading it to Dropbox for retrieval by the Operators later.
+Currently Windows support only.
 Very crude.
-No AV-Evasion subroutines.
-But fully functional and uploads collected Intel on a Dropbox account for retrieval by the operator later.
+No AV-Evasion subroutines but fully functional.
 - Basic Steganography integrated.
-- Hardcoded symmetric encryption support in-built with 128-bit AES in CBC Mode.
+- Hardcoded symmetric encryption support built-in using 128-bit AES in CBC Mode.
 - Coded in Python 3.
-- Single Implant support only by CommandPost since this is only the prototype.
+- Single Implant support only by CommandPost since this is only the Prototype version.
+- To test the Twitter Handle Generation Algorithm, you'd need multiple Twitter Developer API keys but linking the THGA with the code should be a breeze.
+For simplicity's sake, it doesn't come integrated so that everyone can test it easily.

 ## Etymology:
 So y'all might be wondering what sort of a peculiar name is LARRYCHATTER?
 So you have seen the cute bird in the Twitter logo right?
-Well her name is Larry and since this Implant communicates over Twitter(chatter), I figured it's only appropiate I name it LARRYCHATTER.
+Well it turns out her name is Larry and since this Implant communicates over Twitter(chatter), I figured it's only appropiate I name it LARRYCHATTER.

 ## Prerequisites:
 For this to work you will need: